Copyright Strikes on YouTube Thumbnails

 • Don’t use misleading or clickbaity elements that violate YouTube’s community guidelines.

-Example of a great thumbnail + title combination:
+Example of a good thumbnail + title combination:

 MrBeast's Example of a "Versus" YouTube Thumbnail